Policy Payment Term

 Quarterly Payments

 In a quarterly Term Life Insurance payment, your premium is split into 4.
-You can pay for each quarter of the premium once in three months.
+You can pay for each quarter of the premium once every three months.

 Monthly Payments